alecksandr26/alecksandr26/README.md

   - I love to use `linux` :two_hearts::two_hearts:, Its my favorit work enviroment.
   - Pls It'd be a honor if you take a look at my personal projects. :raised_hands:
   - Feel free to fork and play with any of my projects. :runner:
+  - Here is my [resume](https://github.com/alecksandr26/my-resume/blob/main/MyResume.pdf) if you are interested in reaching me out, thanks

 <br />